Overview

 Why do I need to sign a data privacy agreement to join the EDCI?

 Keeping access to the EDCI benchmark within the community of EDCI participants is a foundational principle of the EDCI.
 This is designed to both protect participant data and incentivize Initiative uptake.
 As the legal entity responsible for creating and ensuring the quality of the benchmark, BCG is currently the owner and steward of the benchmark’s IP.
 This allows the EDCI Steering Committee to ensure that only EDCI participants can access the benchmark data and insights and that all participants who have access are complying with the terms and conditions.
 BCG’s role is one of a steward and supporting partner to the EDCI Steering Committee, and will always follow Steering Committee guidance on the use of this intellectual property (with use clearly restricted to EDCI participants).
+To read more about BCG’s role in supporting the EDCI please click here.

 Data Submission